andreshere00/Splitter_MR/README.md

 - **Models:**
     - The **`BaseModel`** component is used to read non-text content using a Visual Language Model (VLM).
     - Supported models are `AzureOpenAI`, `OpenAI` and `Grok`, but more models will be available soon.
-    - All the models have a `extract_text` method which returns the LLM response based on a prompt, the client and the model parameters.
+    - All the models have a `analyze_content` method which returns the LLM response based on a prompt, the client and the model parameters.
 - **Splitters**
     - The **`BaseSplitter`** components take the **`ReaderOutput`** text content and divide that text into meaningful chunks for LLM or other downstream use.
     - Splitter classes (e.g., **`CharacterSplitter`**, **`SentenceSplitter`**, **`RecursiveSplitter`**, etc.) allow flexible chunking strategies with optional overlap and rich configuration.